-Most readers will probably have at least a general understanding that the stock market is intended to serve as a representation for our underlying economy.
+Most people have at least a general understanding that the stock market is intended to represent our underlying economy.

-But the economy has also gone through its share of cyclical booms and busts over the years, and the stock market has tended to follow suit in that regard as well.
+But, of course, the economy has also gone through its share of cyclical booms and busts over the years.
+Consequently, the stock market has tended to follow suit.

-Which begs the question, what clues do investors need to be on the lookout for in order to help them generate better returns from the market?
+This begs the question: what clues should investors look for, to yield better returns from the market?

-We’ll discuss some of the more closely watched economic indicators, what those indicators revea about the underlying activity taking place within the economy, as well as the relationship between those economic indicators and the public markets.
+In this article, we’ll discuss some of the more closely watched economic indicators, and what they reveal about the underlying activity taking place within the economy?
+What is the relationship between those economic indicators and the public markets?

-Governments, businesses and investors all share a common interest of accurately monitoring the level of activity in the economy at any given point in time.
+Governments, businesses, and investors all share a common interest in actively/accurately monitoring the level of activity in the economy.

-Usually, the responsibility for monitoring economic activity falls on various government agencies to collect, assemble and report on key economic indicators that are of the utmost importance to those making investing decisions.
+Usually, the responsibility for monitoring economic activity falls on various government agencies to collect, assemble, and report on key economic indicators.
+These are of the utmost importance to those making investing decisions.

 Leading economic indicators

-The idea behind economists tracking this key data point is that those individuals who are claiming unemployment benefits for the first time have more than likely just been recently laid off from their employer.
+The idea behind economists tracking this key data point?
+Individuals claiming unemployment benefits for the first time are more than likely newly laid off from their employer.

-If initial jobless claims show a significant increase over a short period of time, the odds are that employers in the marketplace have been actively lowering their head counts, likely in response to an anticipated a slow down in business.
+If initial jobless claims show a significant increase over a short period of time?
+The odds are that employers in the marketplace have been actively letting people go.
+This would likely be in response to an anticipated slow down in business.

-The idea behind using this indicator is that laying off employees (which should mostly be captured by initial jobless claims) is often a costly measure for organizations to undertake.
-Employers are typically required to disburse severance payments to their former staff, in addition to the expenses associated with rehiring and training new employees when business eventually recovers.
+Laying off employees (mostly captured by initial jobless claims) is often a costly measure for organizations.
+Employers typically pay severance to former staff.
+Not to mention the expenses associated with rehiring and training new employees when business eventually recovers.

-Because of this, the first step an organization is likely to take when trying to scale back its operating costs is to reduce allotment to overtime hours while also reducing the number of hours budgeted for its part-time and temporary workers.
+Because of this, the first step an organization is likely to take when trying to scale back operating costs is reducing overtime hours.
+This goes in tandem with reducing the number of hours budgeted for its part-time and temporary workers.

 A prolonged trend in the reduction of manufacturing hours worked can be another valuable indicator to suggest that business activity may be starting to slow.